 If a matter cannot be dealt with through organisational processes, then external options may be considered.
 You can make a workplace complaint to the Fair Work Ombudsman in regards to the following:

-- You are not receiving the right conditions for example annual leave;
+- You are not receiving the right conditions (such as annual leave)

-Visit the Fair Work Ombudsman website to find out more about find out about the different kinds of workplace complaints, when and how to make a complaint, documents you require, privacy issues and what happens during the resolution process.
+Visit the Fair Work Ombudsman website to find out more about the different kinds of workplace complaints, when and how to make a complaint, documents you require, privacy issues and what happens during the resolution process.

 Proceed with legal action

 If your complaint cannot be resolved at the organisation level or through the Fair Work Ombudsman, you may want to seek legal action.
-Our employment lawyers in Sydney are able to advise you about your rights in regards to minimum wage laws, discrimination and employment law.
-Contact our Employment Law Team during business hours on 1800 770 780 for advice on minimum wage laws and workplace rights.
+Our employment lawyers in Sydney are able to advise you about the minimum wage in Australia.
+Contact our employment law team on 1800 770 780 for advice on minimum wage laws and workplace rights.